MeixianWang2/MeixianWang2.github.io/_pages/about.md

 Honors and Awards
 ======
+* Doctoral Consortium Fellow, CIST (2024, 2025) and Academy of Management CTO Division (2024)
 * 2025 Research Enhancement for Competitive and Accelerated Publishing (RECAP) Award, $2000
 * 2025 Exceptional presentation at the 2025 Graduate Symposium for Research and Creative Works, $100
 * 2024 1st Research Advancement and Impact Seed funding (RAIS) Symposium Award, $2000